What is motorcycle insurance?

 Choosing the insurance that’s right for you will largely depend on your budget, but ideally you would get the best cover you can afford.

 In the long run, it would be worth weighing up the insurance premium payable (and definitely shop around) against how much you can afford to fork out in the event of an accident or if you need repairs done.
+Ensure that you read any important documents provided by the insurer before signing up, including the Product Disclosure Statement (PDS) and the Target Market Determination (TMD).

 With a shiny new two-wheeled machine, it makes sense to have comprehensive insurance to help keep it that way.
 Similarly to cars, if you have finance on your motorcycle lenders will require you to take out comprehensive cover.